CamStreamer/CamStreamerLib/README.md

-# CamStreamerLib - BETA
+# CamStreamerLib

-**This is beta version of CamStreamerLib v4, dont use it on production.
-Is going to be changed significantly.**

-**The documentation is in progress**

-Node.js helper library for CamStreamer ACAP applications.
+Web and Node.js helper library for CamStreamer ACAP applications.

-The library is primarily developed for the CamScripter ACAP application running directly in Axis cameras.
+The library is primarily developed for ACAP applications running directly in Axis cameras.
-Examples of CamScripter packages can be found at https://github.com/CamStreamer/CamScripterApp_examples

 ## Installation